TonyPhipps/tech-notes/Products/sigma.md

 Includes
 - **field_name_mapping** - *Maps a field name to one or multiple different.*
 - **field_name_prefix_mapping** - *Maps a field name prefix to one or multiple different prefixes.*
-- **field_name_transform** - *Maps a field name to another using provided transformation function.
-Can overwrite transformation by providing explicit mapping for a field.*
 - **drop_detection_item** - *Deletes detection items.
 This should only used in combination with a detection item condition.*
 - **field_name_suffix** - *Adds a field name suffix.*
 - **field_name_prefix** - *Adds a field name prefix.*